-Each IndigoVision site should only have a single License Server.
+Notice Each IndigoVision site should only have a single License Server.
 If you configure the Enterprise NVR-AS 4000 to act as a License Server, make sure that there are no other License Servers active in your site.

 The Enterprise NVR-AS 4000 comes with a 45-day trial of an IndigoUltra license.
-This allows you to access all features and use up to five cameras and one instance of the IndigoVision NVR-AS application running on third-party hardware in your site.
+This allows you to access all features and use up to five cameras and one third-party Windows NVR-AS in your site.